-Do they charge application fees
+Do they charge application fees?

 Application fees must be paid at the time the loan application is submitted.
-These fees are often nonrefundable, even if your application is denied.
+These fees are often non-refundable, even if your application is denied.

 Do they charge early termination fees?

 You might think that paying off your student loans early would be a good thing.
 In part, you're right: it's great to get out of debt, and shortening your loan term can also shorten the loan's overall costs.
 However, when borrowers pay off their loans early, lenders lose money.
-As such, many charge early termination fees as a penalty to borrowers who shorten their own loan terms.
+As such, many charge early termination fees as a penalty to borrowers who shorten their loan terms.

 If you think there's a chance you'll be able to pay off your loan early, seek out a lender with low or no early termination penalties.

-What are the repayment term?
+What is the repayment term?

 The length of your repayment term affects both the cost of your monthly payments and the overall cost of the loan.